JohnEMoore/Comp541---Pixel-Art-Tool/README.md

 #Features

 Can select canvas sizes at 8x8, 16x16, and 32x32 and color the pixel canvas with 12 bit colors.
 Can use sliders to select colors, which is shown in the preview swatch.
+There are 4 swatches in your palette and you can swap between which color is active.

 #Bindings